-This guide is to provide practical information, to family members and friends, about what they need to do after someone dies.
-We understand that this can be a difficult and confusing time and we aim to help you understand the processes and procedures you ought to follow.
+This guide is to provide practical information to your loved ones on what they need to do after you pass.
+We aim to help you understand the procedures you should follow in this challenging time.

-This guide is for applicable for England and Wales only.
+This guide is for England and Wales only

-You can appoint a single Executor, joint Executors or a group of people to be Executors in your Will.
-If there are joint or multiple Executors nominated in a Will, they should discuss the practicalities of carrying out their duties and come to an agreement.
-All the Executors should sign the agreement with a wet signature.
+You can appoint a single Executor, joint Executors, or even groups to be Executors in your Will.
+If you nominate joint or multiple Executors, they should discuss the practicalities of carrying out their duties.
+All of the Executors should sign the agreement using a wet signature.

-In some circumstances an Executor may not be able to fulfil their role as an Executor under a Will.
-For example in the following circumstances:-
+In some circumstances, an individual may not be able to fulfill their role as your Executor for a variety of reasons:

-• The individual does not wish to undertake the Role of Executor
+- Either the individual does not wish to undertake the role of your Executor.

-• The person named loses capacity due to sickness or age
+- The person you named loses capacity due to sickness or age.

-It is good practice for individuals to name substitute executors in their Will, therefore if an executor is unwilling or unable to carry out their duties the Substitute Executors are able to step in and fulfil the duties of the Executor.
+As much as you need to name an Executor, It is also good practice for you to name substitute executors in your Will.
+Therefore if an executor is unwilling or unable to carry out their duties, the substitute Executor can step in for you.

-If the executor named cannot or doesn’t wish to act and no substitute executor is named, beneficiaries can apply to administer the estate.
+If the named Executor cannot or does not wish to act, and no substitute executor is named, beneficiaries can also apply to administer your Estate.